mesg-foundation/docs/guide/process/process-file.md

 # Process file

-A process file describes the connections between events and tasks of services with a step-by-step system.
+A process file is a YAML definition that describes the connections between events and tasks of services with a step-by-step system.

 It is structured in the following way:

 <param-table :parameter="{
   fields: [{
-    name: 'key',
+    name: 'name',
-    description: 'Key to identify the process.',
+    description: 'Name of the process.',
     fullType: 'string'
   }, {
     name: 'steps',